Morris Lazerowitz

-Morris Lazerowitz (October 22, 1907 – February 25, 1987) was a Polish-born American philosopher and author.
+Morris Lazerowitz (October 22, 1907 – February 25, 1987) was a Polish-born American analytic philosopher and author.

 Early life and education

-Born Morris Laizerowitz in Lodz, Poland, his father, Max and eldest sister emigrated to the United States in 1912 and through their hard work, saved enough money to bring the rest of the family to join them three years later.
+Born Morris Laizerowitz in Łódź, Congress Poland, his father, Max and eldest sister emigrated to the United States in 1912 and through their hard work, saved enough money to bring the rest of the family to join them three years later.
 The family settled in Omaha, Nebraska.
 Morris studied the violin and becoming proficient enough to be substituting in the Chicago Symphony Orchestra by the age of nineteen.
 However he was forced by a back injury to give this up.

-In 1928, Lazerowitz enrolled at the University of Nebraska and was taught philosophy by O.K.
-Bouwsma.
+In 1928, Lazerowitz enrolled at the University of Nebraska and was taught philosophy by O. K. Bouwsma.
 Lazerowitz completed his degree at the University of Michigan in 1933.
-A traveling fellowship, 1936-1937, enabled him to do postdoctorate work at Cambridge University and at Harvard University.
-While in Cambridge he was taught by G.E.
-Moore and Ludwig Wittgenstein.
+A traveling fellowship, 1936–37, enabled him to do postdoctorate work at Cambridge University and at Harvard University.
+While in Cambridge he was taught by G. E. Moore and Ludwig Wittgenstein.

 Career

 From 1938 Lazerowitz taught at Smith College, marrying fellow philosopher Alice Ambrose that same year.
-Except for a year where he was Fulbright Professor at Bedford College, London, he went on to teach at Smith for 35 years.
+Except for a year where he was Fulbright professor at Bedford College, London, he went on to teach at Smith for 35 years.

 After he retired from teaching in 1973, Lazerowitz was named professor emeritus of philosophy at Smith College.

-He still continued to teach as visiting professor at Carleton College, Hampshire College and the University of Delaware.
+He still continued to teach as a visiting professor at Carleton College, Hampshire College and the University of Delaware.